 Which Sports Do Computers Predict?

-Any sport which generates numerical stats will be a candidate for computerized picks, including hockey, football, baseball, basketball, soccer, horse racing and boxing.
+Online betting refers to the use of a computer or mobile device to places bets through an Any sport which generates numerical stats will be a candidate for computerized picks, including hockey, football, baseball, basketball, soccer, horse racing and boxing.

 The greater the dataset available, the higher the probability that computer picks will reflect an accurate prediction.
 Mountains of data are available for all major North American sports leagues, often dating back decades.